 Exercise – The science behind what our brain releases during physical exercise explains why it helped me so significantly to break a sweat and release some of the depression and sadness from deep within me.
 I joined a gym, and have been going a few times a week since the spring.
 It has helped with my physical post partum recovery as well as given me mental strength.

-Nutrients, Vitamins, Oils – Thanks to the advice of my doctor and friends, I continued to take prenatal vitamins following the birth as well as CBD oil, and liquid iron.
-Going through a natural miscarriage left me physically weak and dizzy for a few weeks after, and felt completely depleted.
+Vitamins and supplements – Thanks to the advice of my doctor and friends, I continued to take prenatal vitamins following the birth as well as liquid iron.
+Going through a natural miscarriage left me physically weak and dizzy for a few weeks after, and I felt completely depleted.
 These sources of vitamins and oils really helped to get me back on my feet, and feeling energy again.
-I will try to write more about this in depth sometime.

 These have all been instrumental to recovery.

-If you know someone who is going through or has been through a miscarriage, REACH OUT.
-It is easy to think you won’t have the right words to say, but believe me, even acknowledging the loss is so comforting to someone who is aching.
+If you know someone who is going through a miscarriage, don’t be afraid to reach out.
+Some may grieve privately, but if they have shared about their loss it WILL mean so much to know you are thinking of them.
+It is easy to think you won’t have the right words to say, but even acknowledging the loss is so comforting to someone who is aching.
 Whenever a friend would send me a text, bring a meal, or mail a note, I felt so grateful that they would take the time to reach out to us.
 It didn’t matter what they did or didn’t say.
 It was ALWAYS needed and ALWAYS deeply appreciated.

 Thank you for reading, and for your support, love, and kindness!